jamalmazrui/KeyLine/help/KeyLine.md

 The command lists all disk drives, showing the letter and type for each.
 If a disk is ready for viewing, its volume name is also shown.

-## listFileProperties.cmd = List properties of each file or folder within the current directory
+## getFileProperties.cmd = List properties of each file or folder within the current directory

 Syntax:\
-listFileProperties
+getFileProperties

 The command shows all properties of each file or folder within the current directory.
 The list is also saved in the text file FileProperties.txt.